idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 !listing tutorial03_verification/step03_analytical/1d_analytical.i link=False block=Variables

-The "volumetric" portions of the wak form are defined using the [Kernel System](syntax/Kernels/index.md) in the `[Kernels]` block, for this example this can be done with the use of two `Kernel` objects as follows.
+The "volumetric" portions of the weak form are defined using the [Kernel System](syntax/Kernels/index.md) in the `[Kernels]` block, for this example this can be done with the use of two `Kernel` objects as follows.